MatthewBudimir/Support-Vector-Machine/README.md

 # Support-Vector-Machine
 Linear support vector machine implementation that uses the CVXOPT library for performing optimisation step of finding decision boundary.

+## Running the program
+To run the program ensure that the correct libraries are installed: Required libraries include:
+* Scikit Learn
+* pandas
+* numpy
+* cvxopt

+Running the program is as simple as calling:`python SVM3.py`.
+It will run using the training and testing data at the path:
+`data/train.csv` and `data/test.csv` respectively.

+This program was written with python 2.7 in mind.

 ## Output
 Output appears in the following order:
 1) Training Accuracy of Scikit learn library